 By October that year no repayments had been made to GMAC and it exercised its rights to repossess the property.
 And it changed the locks.
 Mr Hawthorn’s brother was the first to find something wrong when new tenants complained that the keys they had been given did not work.

-HM Land Registry recognises the risks described in this article and makes available at very low cost tools to help you protect yourself from property theft.
-Do please look at the protect your home from property fraud page on the Land Registry site.
+HM Land Registry recognises the risks described in this article and makes available at very low-cost tools to help you protect yourself from property theft.
+Do please look at the Government website for further details.

 © Landlords Tax Services Ltd